edsu/diary/README.md

 ---

+## 10/18/2023

+In a flurry of movement and vivid colors, *belgrade* *saluted* us as we entered the city limits.
+I felt like a star under the bright city *spotlight*, *affixed* amidst a scene right out of a colorful postcard.
+Skies touching the horizon withheld an illustrious mixture of dawn and dusk, as the evening sun blushed behind Mount *Snawfell* and the city illuminated in sustainable electricity.
+Encounters on open brick cobblestone streets with *gregarious* locals who had a deep love for their city as well as the charming *clumsiness* of our tongue-tied communication broadened my perspective considerably.
+Our *endeavor* to immerse ourselves in the culture was met halfway by them, whose wide smiles and expressive eyes *widened* our hearts and vocabulary every day.
+Mid-*thirties*, friends, including the ever-reliable *Metcalfe*, slouched in our finest *neglige*, and wandered in *formless* clusters, creating minimal *contingents* exploring the local treasures of this fine city.
+The *descriptive* tales of their historic incidents were as stimulating as the *nectar* of their hyper-local cuisine, every mouthful of which transformed into a pleasant dancing *dewdrop* on my taste buds.
+Stay adventurous, stay curious!

 ## 10/17/2023

 Today was a remarkable day, such an entanglement of feelings and experiences that *transcending* to a state of tranquility seems like an impossible task.
 I discovered my dearest friends to be my *endeared* *destroyers*, and they came in the guise of *creators*.
 The threat was not overt; it was more like an *inaudible* whisper of *Damocles*’ sword, hanging overhead, unheard but acutely perceived, leaving me feeling like I am wearied prey to *watchful* predators.
 I remember standing by the harbourside, feeling more a *havener* than ever, and this unprecedented emotion *predicates* on the nostalgia I am experiencing at nightfall.